EmperorDan/Networking/Network types and standards.md

 # Network types, and standards.

 # Network types
-Peer-based:
+## Peer-based:
 Peer-based, or Peer-to-peer (P2P) is when multiple devices share resources without the use of an external server.

-client-server:
+## client-server:
 This is the use of a central server that communicates, and shares data with multiple computers on the network.

-cloud:
+## cloud:
 Cloud servers are remote servers that are totally virtual.
 These virtual servers can be purchased for alot cheaper than physical servers.

-cluster:
+## cluster:

-centralised,
+A cluster is when multiple nodes (computers, devices connected to the network) are linked together to perform one task.

+## centralised
+With this network there is a central server that all users will connect to.
+This server will store the information that you provide to them, aswell as any communication you've had.

+## virtualised

-virtualised; relate each type to aspects like purpose, benefits, resource implications, communications,
+relate each type to aspects like purpose, benefits, resource implications, communications,